nszp/newm-n-200-sanbar/final/readme.md

 ### Design Choices & Local Storage Design

-List any websites that you might reference to influence your styling choices.
-List any colors used and what they were used for.

-Describe your local storage data structure with rationale.
+Since our website is centered around Greek mythology, we took heavy inspiration from the design style from that time period.
+A website that gave us inspiration would be [GreekMythology.com](https://www.greekmythology.com/).
+This website features stylistic choices that make the website feel like it would fit in the Greek Mythology time period.

+The color palette for our website consists of brown colors with a light blue accent color, which follow the color palette for Greek Mythology

+**Colors:**

+- `#77B5BF` - _Light blue accent color_

+- `#534132` - _Dark Brown for text color_

+- `#C0BAA8` - _Tan color with paper texture for the background_

+We also plan to use the fonts _**Disalina Regular**_ and _**LTC Italian Old Style Pro Regular**_, as those fonts evoke the Greek Mythology style.

+**Local Storage**

+The local storage data structure will feature user login data, with data such as `{username: “ZeusTheLeader”, password: “lightning123” }` Users will be able to create their accounts by typing in a username and password, which will be uploaded to local storage.
+This will allow for multiple users to create accounts.
+We also plan to allow the user to create new entries on the list pages, so the data structure design for this will need to mirror the API’s structure.

 ### Members & Responsibilities

 - **Nea Szpunar** _President_ - Will do the Home page, a list of Stories and a details page for each item of Stories, and also create the API.
 - **Nnaemeka Onochie** - _Architect_ - Will do a list of Heros and a details page for each item of Heros.
 - **Karanjot Kailay** - _Scrum Master_ - Will do a list of Creatures and a details page for each item of Creatures.
 - **Carlos Salguera** - _Analyst_ - Will do a list of Olympians and a details page for each item of Olympians.
 - **Alonso Palmero** - _Designer_ - Will do a list Artifacts/Relics and a details page for each item of Artifcats/Relics.